xapple/crest4/README.md

     $ conda create -n crest -c bioconda -c conda-forge -c xapple crest4

+Please note that on arm64 architectures (Apple Silicon), you have to use the pip method for installation.

 ### Installing via `pip`

     $ pip3 install crest4